ohbendy/Thai-font-resources/Character sets.md

 # Characters of Thai script #

-Here follows a full list of the characters required for Thai language, finishing with the extras needed for minority language support.
+Here follows a full list of the characters encoded for Thai, finishing with the extras needed for minority language support.
 A font that includes all these characters with correct shaping will support all the languages listed in [Languages](https://github.com/ohbendy/Thai-font-resources/blob/main/Languages.md).

 <details>
   <summary><h2>Consonants</h2></summary>